Teeth Filling vs Root Canal: Complete Guide to Choosing the Right Treatment

 In this article, we will explore both tooth fillings and root canal therapy, comparing their benefits, drawbacks, and suitability for dental problems.

-Understanding Teeth Filling
+Understanding Teeth Fillings

 What is a dental filling?